njirutitus/county-library-system/README.md

 # county-library-system

-This a CLI based Library Management System created for learning purposes.
+This a CLI based Library Management System.

 ## Modules